 Weight: 2.5 Kg

 **Please note: Your book(s) can be collected at the book table in the Jack Singer Concert Hall Lobby, before or after the National Geographic Live presentations on April 22 and 23, 2018.
-Please bring your order confirmation and photo identification with you to collect your book(s), so you can ask for an autograph by our Explorer, Christina Mittermeier.
+Please bring your order confirmation and photo identification with you to collect your book(s), so you can ask for an autograph by our Explorer, Cristina Mittermeier.